okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-in-overview/main/index.md

 ---
-title: Sign users in with Okta
+title: Sign users in overview
 excerpt: Learn about Okta's different authentication solutions.
 layout: Guides
 ---

-Okta provides authentication solutions that integrate seamlessly into your apps across a wide variety of platforms, whether you are developing an app for your employees or customers, building a portal for your partners, or exposing a set of APIs for others to access your data.
-Our solutions are built on top of the [OAuth 2.0 / OpenID Connect](/docs/concepts/oauth-openid/) standard, and we also support other options such as SAML.
+Okta provides authentication solutions that integrate seamlessly into your apps across a wide variety of platforms, whether you are developing an app for your employees or customers, building a portal for your partners, or creating another solution that requires sign-in.
+Our solutions are built on top of the [OAuth 2.0 / OpenID Connect](/docs/concepts/oauth-openid/) standard, and we also support other options such as [SAML](/docs/concepts/saml/).

 ## Never used Okta before?